kkalininMI/OCR-GPT/readme.md

 #### Notes:
 - Raises an error if the provided path is not a directory or contains no `.pdf` files.

-Here's the structured function description based on your earlier template format:

 ---

 ### `tesseract_gpt_ocr`

 **Description:**
-This function performs Optical Character Recognition (OCR) on a given file using Tesseract and optionally compares the extracted text with GPT-generated text for verification.
-It also provides cost estimation and text enhancement options.
+This function performs Optical Character Recognition (OCR) on a given file using Tesseract.
+If the `tesseract observed score` is lower than `threshold_score_tesseract`, it resorts to `ocr_gpt` generation.
+Additionally, it provides cost estimation, text enhancement options, and log files in CSV format.

 **Parameters:**
 - `filename` (*str*): The path to the image or PDF file for OCR processing.